tatref/synacor-challenge/README.md

   "Unusual setting detected!
 Starting confirmation process!
 Estimated time to completion: 1 billion years."
 ```

-(emulator hangs for 30s, takes 22 GiB of RAM for the stack...)
+(emulator hangs for 30s, takes 22 GiB of RAM for stack allocations...)

 Instrumenting the VM to count specific instructions shows that some functions are called a LOT.
 If we limit the number of instructions to run, we note that the following calls grow with this limit